-Prof. Kathleen Cavanaugh is socio-legal scholar and the Director of the Pozen Center for Human Rights and Faculty at the University of Chicago (SSD/Human Rights).
-She holds a PhD in Comparative Politics from the London School of Economics & Political Science (1997) and a LL.M (Distinction) from the Queen’s University of Belfast, Northern Ireland (1998).
-She has held several Visiting Lectureships including: Visiting Research Fellow, Minerva Centre for Human Rights, Hebrew University, Israel (2001), and Visiting Lecturer, Department of International Relations, Boston University, Massachusetts, USA (1998) and was awarded a Fellowship at the Centre for Socio-Legal Studies, University of Oxford (2006-7).
+Kathleen Cavanaugh is a socio-legal scholar, Director of the Pozen Family Center for Human Rights, and Senior Instructional Professor in the College at the University of Chicago (US).
+She holds a PhD in Comparative Politics from the London School of Economics & Political Science, and an LLM (Distinction) from the Queen’s University of Belfast, Northern Ireland.
+She has held several Visiting Lectureships in the UK, Israel, and the US and was awarded a Fellowship at the Centre for Socio-Legal Studies, University of Oxford.